Domestic violence and abuse

 The Crown Prosecution Service will make the final decision on whether a perpetrator is prosecuted.
 Find more informatin on the criminal prosecution service on the Women's Aid website at www.womensaid.org.

-The police can also give you advice on crime prevention and getting a police marker on your address, so an officer can get to your home as quickly as possible.
+The police can also give you advice on crime prevention and getting something called a police marker on your address, so an officer can get to your home as quickly as possible.

 - stay with relatives or friends